DanielLaV/study_buddy/api-routes.md

     * `DELETE /api/cards/:cardId`

 ### Tags
+* An authenticated user may view all decks that have a specific tag.
+    * `READ /api/tags/:tagId`

 * An authenticated user may create new tags on a deck that they have created.
 They can also edit and delete tags on decks that they have created without causing a refresh/redirect.
     * `POST /api/tags/:tagId`
     * `PUT /api/tags/:tagId`